Jobs and Funding

-For current academic and research-related jobs in ethnomusicology, as well as other music-related disciplines and fields of music studies, including MPhil/PhD studentships and other research funding for students, you should search the following websites:
+For current academic and research-related jobs in ethnomusicology, as well as other music-related disciplines and fields of music studies, including MPhil/PhD studentships and other research funding for students, you can search the following websites:

 - Art and Humanities Research Council